 1. Do not forget to sign the ticket and report to the state.

-It may seem hard to imagine that some people might not sign a ticket or that they could fail to report to the state in time.
-But what if you were to lose a lottery ticket?
+It may seem crazy that people might not sign a ticket.
+It seems even crazier that they might lose a ticket, or fail to report to the state that they won.
+Can you imagine losing a lottery ticket?
 Then imagine what can happen if someone else snags your ticket and shows up to collect the prize.
 Fighting over this is no simple task and disputes have arisen over who owns what ticket.